DeanRider/sam2circos/README.md

 awk grep and sed with sort and uniq will determine the length of reads in the with-lengths version, and in both versions will make counts of translocations.
 In the third version, translocation counts are converted into line thickness options.
 The starting and ending information and the count or thickness will then be printed out on a per line basis.

+NOTE: this script only handles the BEST match BWA finds and ONE secondary mapping position.
+If a read has parts from more than two locations, some data will not be represented.
+A new script called paf2circos will be designed to handle all fragments from a read, but will require an input .paf instead of a .sam file.

 IMPLEMENTATION:<br>
 use: bash Sam2Circos_with_Counts.sh